Meditation with Butt Off the Cushion

 Pick one activity you do every day and commit to making it a meditation.
 Start with just one!
 Consistency is the key here.
 Each week you can switch it up and choose a different activity to make a meditation out of.
 Or if you’re up for a real challenge, add on one activity each week and see how close you can get to a full day of mindful activities.

-I would love to hear what creative ways you’ve come up with to bring meditation into your everyday—share with me here.
+I would love to hear what creative ways you’ve come up with to bring meditation into your everyday—share with us here in our community of other meditation practitioners like you.
 You can also follow me there for weekly live guided meditations!

 Share with friends